Northglenn Arts Staff

 Terra loves hosting friends and family in her home in Broomfield along with planning hiking and skiing time with her family of 5 and their dog, Millie.

-Candice Marchese-Duke (she/her) is the Patron Experience Coordinator for Northglenn Arts.
 After spending a decade in the pragmatic world of hotel management, Candice followed her passions and changed career paths moving into the colorful world of Arts Administration.
 In January 2016, she joined the already successful Northglenn Arts team.
-As a member that wears many hats, Candice partners with the creative artistic teams, ticketing box office staff and theatre volunteers to create an exceptional patron experience.
+As a team member that wears many hats, Candice partners with the creative artistic teams, ticketing box office staff and theatre volunteers to create an exceptional patron experience.

-Candice successfully launched and manages the online group and individual ticketing systems, created the survey management protocols for NYT Academy class participants & theatre patrons, recruits and coordinates arts volunteers all with a focus on the creating exceptional experiences for arts patrons and NYTA students.
+Candice successfully launched and manages the online ticketing system for all Northglenn Arts programs, created the survey management protocols for NYT Academy class participants & theatre patrons, recruits and coordinates arts volunteers all with a focus on the creating exceptional experiences for arts patrons and NYTA students.

-When Candice is not creating exceptional patron experiences, you can find her creating new baking concoctions, rock hounding around world, painting thrifted furniture or grilling out with her husband, dog and 3 teenage kids in their backyard retreat.
+When Candice is not creating exceptional patron experiences, you can find her in her flower and herb garden, rock hounding and traveling the world, or grilling out with her husband, fur baby dog and 3 teenage kids in their backyard oasis.

 Violet has previously worked as a copyeditor, eBook designer, in bookstores, and in libraries.
 With over 120 published poems in various journals and magazines, Violet continues to write and is working on publishing a collection of poetry called “Dear Universe, Everything in Me You Eat” about space, black holes, and parallel universes.
 In 2019, they received the Robert A. O’Sullivan, S.J.
 Memorial Award for Excellence in Writing from Regis University.